 The bill S. 214 proposes an amendment to Section 1-31-10 of the South Carolina Code of Laws, which pertains to the creation and composition of the State Commission for Minority Affairs.
-The key change in this bill is the removal of the requirement that a majority of the commission members must be African American.
-This amendment aims to alter the demographic composition criteria for the commission, which currently mandates that more than half of its members belong to the African American community.
+The key change in this legislation is the removal of the requirement that a majority of the commission members must be African American.
+This amendment aims to alter the composition criteria of the commission, which currently mandates that more than half of its members belong to the African American community.

-If enacted, this bill would allow for a more diverse representation on the commission, as it would no longer be bound by the stipulation of a majority being African American.
-The bill is set to take effect upon approval by the Governor, indicating a potential shift in the approach to minority representation within the commission.
+If enacted, the bill would allow for a more diverse representation on the commission, as it would no longer be bound by the stipulation of a majority being African American.
+The commission will still consist of nine members appointed by the Governor, with the Governor also serving as an ex officio member.
+The bill is set to take effect upon approval by the Governor.

 Statutes affected: 01/15/2025: 1-31-10